T in the Park 2016: Incidents

 In the early hours 8 July 2016, Police Scotland were investigating the deaths of a 17-year-old male from the west of Scotland and a female of the same age from the north of England.
 It was not believed the deaths were linked but may have been related to drugs.

 An ATM containing a significant amount of cash was stolen from the campsite.
 A number of reports appeared about anti-social behaviour, including pitched battle.
 On Monday 11 July, an investigation started into the rape of an 18-year-old woman at the festival.
 A number of green fake ecstasy pills were recovered with many found to contain the dangerous stimulant paramethoxyamphetamine, known as PMA.

-Police Scotland stated 429 crimes were reported at the festival, compared with 414 last year.
+Police Scotland stated 429 crimes were reported at the festival, compared with 414 the previous year.
 Although the number of arrests were down from 57 in 2015 to 54.
 The traffic chaos from the 2015 events was not repeated with reports of cars and buses moving freely.